jostylr/event-when/eventwhen.md

 At the very least, better documentation.
 I wrote this thing and find it hard to figure out how to use it the way I want to.
 But I also think there might be some inaccuracies.
 So I hope to fix this up.

 What I want is a very clear ability to use actions.
 I am also wondering about scoping it.
 One could have separate event emitters or perhaps we can use one which scopes an event to something, which could be a key string with an object value that becomes available somehow.

+...
+So the scope thing is cool.
+It bubbles up with the possibility of events being stopped.
+Each handler has access to the data at each of the scope levels.
+So the general scope level can get a scope object from the specific.

+But the data for the handlers is getting complicated.
+So the callback signature will be f(data, obj) where data is anything being passed along by the event (for simple functions) while obj contains all the different contexts, etc.  There is no this being bound; one can bind the function f if you want a context, but this will not do anything.
+All needed stuff should be in obj.

+So what will be in obj?
+The keys will be data (redundant, but...),  hanCon for handler context, hanArgs for an array of "data" to pass in,  evObj, ev, emitter,

 ### Version 0.5.0 Thoughts